weimingtom/ejoy2d/README.md

 Make
 ====

-For Windows , you need mingw32 .
+For Windows and msvc

-* Install Lua 5.2.3
+* msvc\make.bat
-* Copy lua52.dll to /usr/local/bin
+* ej2d examples/ex01.lua to test

+For Windows and mingw32

 * Install glew 1.9
 * make or make mingw
 * ej2d examples/ex01.lua to test

 For Linux ,

-* Install Lua 5.2.3
 * Install glew 1.9
 * Install freetype 2
 * make or make linux